 The YHC coordinates a variety of social, academic, and service programs for the Yale and New Haven communities.
 In line with our mission, as described above, we regularly:

-- Host community events several days a week for students and community members, and weekly Sunday gatherings for people who want a Humanist community.
+- Host community events several days a week for students and community members, and twice monthly Sunday gatherings for people who want a Humanist community.

 - Coordinate frequent lectures, workshops, and discussions, often open to the public, about Humanist and related issues.